KasperSvendsen/svend-share/README.md

 ## Introduction

-Svend-Share is a web application designed to facilitate the management and splitting of expenses among individuals or groups.
+Svend-Share is a web application designed to facilitate the management and splitting of expenses among groups.
 The project aims to provide a clear and accessible platform for users to track shared expenses, calculate balances, and simplify financial interactions in various scenarios such as group trips, shared living arrangements, or joint projects.

 ## Core Functionalities